…by Jonas E. Alexis

 For an extensive historical account on similar issues, see David Irving, Hitler’s War and the War Path (London: Focal Point, 1991); R. H. S. Stolfi, Hitler: Beyond Evil and Tyranny (New York: Prometheus Books, 2011).

-Posted by Jonas E. Alexis on April 23, 2017, With 1816 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on April 23, 2017, With 1821 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.